maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 ### Media Types

-Media dependent stylesheets were first specified in the HTML4 and CSS2 W3C recommendations, and were designed to allow developers to target different devices through [media types][]: all, braille, embossed, handheld, print, projection, screen, speech, tty, tv.
-The idea was that through these media types, devices the belonged to a specific type could be targeted using @media or @import rules, or the HTML \<link> element, and served styles that applied to them and not other types.
+Media dependent stylesheets were first specified in the HTML4 and CSS2 W3C recommendations, and they were designed to allow developers to target different devices through [media types][]: all, braille, embossed, handheld, print, projection, screen, speech, tty, tv.
+The idea was that through these media types, devices that belonged to a specific type could be targeted using *@media* or *@import* rules, or the HTML *\<link>* element, and served styles that applied to them and not other types.
 For example:

     %link{:href => "screen.css", :media => "screen", :rel => "stylesheet", :type => "text/css"}
     %link{:href => "print.css", :media => "print", :rel => "stylesheet", :type => "text/css"}